Setting up and running B2B Customer Experience (CX) programmes is our ‘bread and butter’ at Deep-Insight.

 But that 35% figure is an aggregate score and there’s a little more to it than that, if you have a look at the graph below.

-It turns out that the most common completion rate is 26-30% but we have a smaller number of clients – typically clients who have been running our Customer Relationship Quality (CRQ) assessments for many years – who regularly achieve completion rates of 50% and higher.
+The most common completion rate is in the 26-30% range.
+We have a smaller number of clients – typically those who have been running our Customer Relationship Quality (CRQ) assessments for many years – who regularly achieve completion rates of 50% and higher.

 If this is your first time running a customer assessment – either a simple Net Promoter Score survey of something a little more complex like our CRQ relationship assessments – you can expect completion rates of less than 1 in 3.